-Explain how contaminated air can quickly wear out a diesel engine - a condition often referred to as "dusting".
+Contaminated air can quickly wear out a diesel engine a condition often referred to as "dusting".
+This condition is particularly noticeable when an engine has been overhauled, and after a short period in service, compression and power losses are noticeable.

-Discuss how tests conducted by major diesel engine manufacturers have shown that as little as two tablespoons of dirt can dust out an engine within a very short time.
+Tests conducted by major diesel engine manufacturers have shown that as little as two tablespoons of dirt can dust out an engine within a very short time.
 Unfiltered air contains small particles of dirt and abrasive material that are not always visible to the naked eye.

-Explain how intake air can also be contaminated by partially burned fuel.
+Intake air can also be contaminated by partially burned fuel.
 Some of it washes down the cylinder wall and can dilute lubrication oil.
 Some of the unburned fuel dries up and sticks to pistons, rings, and valves as well as fouling up the small orifices in the injector tip, resulting in higher emissions.

-Explain how nothing wears out a diesel engine faster than contaminated air entering the intake system.
+Nothing wears out a diesel engine faster than contaminated air entering the intake system.
 The dirt and oil mixture acts as an abrasive lapping compound.
+On the cylinder walls it proves to be disastrous.
+Imagine how the continuous rubbing action of the piston rings against the liner surface contaminated with abrasive dirt in the oil quickly accelerates wear.